 Gardiner and Musto met at Fordham University while undergraduates.
 Dr. Gardiner went on to do a Ph.D. in medieval English literature at Fordham while Dr. Musto completed a Ph.D. in medieval history at Columbia University.

-This event is was organized by Fordham University’s Center for Medieval Studies with co-sponsorship from the Digital Humanities Working Group.
+Center for Medieval Studies with co-sponsorship from the Digital Humanities Working Group.
 A reception will follow the talk.